Deploy Fano application inside Docker container

 Prerequisite

-You have working Docker and Docker Compose installation.
+You must have a working Docker and Docker Compose installation.

-It is assumed your current user is in group docker
+It is assumed that your current user is in the group docker

-group, you have to prefix all docker command with sudo
+group, you have to prefix all Docker commands with sudo

 Deploy Fano CLI-generated Project with Docker

-file during creation of CGI, FastCGI, SCGI and uwsgi project.
+file during creation of CGI, FastCGI, SCGI and uwsgi project since v1.13.0

-Which means you can skip steps explained in sections below and just compile application and then run with docker-compose up
+This means you can skip the steps explained in the sections below and simply compile the application and run it with docker-compose up

 .